cybergalactic/MSS/MSS Quick Reference.md

-exWaveFreqObserver % Nonlinear observer for estimation of the wave encounter frequency exWaveForceRAO     % Wave elevation and generalized 1st-order wave forces from force RAOs using different wave spectra exWaveMotionRAO    % Wave elevation and ship wave-frequency (WF) motions from motion RAOs using different wave spectra exWindForce        % Plots the wind coefficients by Isherwoods (1972) exZigZag           % Generates zigzag maneuvers for two different ships and the Remus 100 AUV
+exWaveFreqObserver % Nonlinear observer for estimation of the wave encounter frequency exWaveForceRAO     % Wave elevation and generalized 1st-order wave forces from force RAOs using different wave spectra exWaveMotionRAO    % Wave elevation and ship wave-frequency (WF) motions from motion RAOs using different wave spectra exWindForce        % Plots the wind coefficients by Isherwood (1972) exZigZag           % Generates zigzag maneuvers for two different ships and the Remus 100 AUV
 ```